micromark/micromark-extension-gfm-footnote/readme.md

 ```

 Because footnote definitions are containers (like block quotes and list items),
-they can contain more footnote definitions, and they can include calls to
+they can contain more footnote definitions.
-themselves.
+They can even include references to themselves.

 ## Types